Find an Orthodontist near you

 Advantages of self-ligating braces

-Self-litigating braces have a number of reported benefits, namely :
+Self-litigating braces have several reported benefits, namely:

-• Hygiene.
-One of the key benefits of a self-ligating braces is that they don’t tend to require any ligatures to secure the archwire in place.
+• Hygiene: One of the key benefits of a self-ligating braces is that they don’t tend to require any ligatures to secure the archwire in place.
 Generally made from elastic, ligatures may trap more food particles in and around the orthodontic brackets.
 Ligature-free braces, may in theory, catch less particles, however, they still need to be cleaned thoroughly just like any other braces to avoid problems.

-• Aesthetics.
-Depending upon their size and design, self-ligating may be slightly less visible, a significant selling point for the self-conscious teenager (not to mention, many self-conscious adults).
+• Aesthetics: Depending upon their size and design, self-ligating may be slightly less visible, a significant selling point for the self-conscious teenager (not to mention, many self-conscious adults).

 Disadvantages of self-ligating braces